atxsinn3r/atxsinn3r.github.io/modules.md

 ## Modules

 Most of my modules have gone to the Metasploit repository.
-There is really a lot of them, from exploits, auxiliary, post modules, evasion, tools, etc. It would take a long time to compile all that into a list.
-However, you can try to find the rest [here](https://github.com/rapid7/metasploit-framework/search?p=4&q=author+sinn3r&unscoped_q=author+sinn3r) with a search.
-For now, here is a list of exploits I've personally written.
-I'd also like to thank those who have worked with me to write these exploits together.
+There is really a lot of them, from exploits, auxiliary, post modules, evasion, tools, etc. It'd take a long time to compile all that into a list.
+For now, here is a list of exploits I've written.
+The rest could be found [here](https://github.com/rapid7/metasploit-framework/search?p=4&q=author+sinn3r&unscoped_q=author+sinn3r).

+I'd also like to thank those who have worked with me to write these modules together.
 All wonderful memories.

 * May 24 2019 - Oracle Application Testing Suite WebLogic Server Administration Console War Deployment
 * May 01 2019 - Ruby On Rails DoubleTap Development Mode secret_key_base Remote Code Execution